intelligent-exploration/mineralexplorationcourse/Week9/README.md

 python coregLoop.py
 ```

-This creates three datasets (in the python 'pickle' file format) that we can have enough data in them to perform some machine learning on:
+This creates three datasets (in the python 'pickle' file format) which contain the most of the data needed to perform some machine learning on:

 ***Muller_Bertrand_coregistered.pkl*** contains the full set of copper-deposits and their associated tectono-magmatic properites.